frigus02/k8s-monitoring-playground/README.md

    $ ./deploy.sh
    ```

-   You can now access Prometheus under http://localhost:30900
+   You can now access Prometheus under http://localhost:30900 and the alert manager under http://localhost:30903

 1. Deploy Grafana: